mikeizbicki/cmc-csci181-deeplearning/hw2/README.md

    (This will require changing code in both the `load dataset` and the `define the model` sections of code.)
    Torchvision has many other datasets as well (see https://pytorch.org/docs/stable/torchvision/datasets.html), and you can add these datasets too.

+1. Add a "deep" neural network as one of the possible classifiers that has more than 1 hidden layer.
+   Make the number of layers and the size of each layer a parameter on the command line.

 ## Submission

 Upload your `classifier.py` file to sakai